All articles

 The AI Talent Exodus: When the People Behind Your Tools Go

-Mira Murati left OpenAI and raised $2 billion before shipping a product.
-Meta offered more than $1 billion to poach a single engineer from her team.
-Albania rewrote its national budget to invest in her startup.
-Her story is a case study in a market where capital follows people, not products.
+Mira Murati left OpenAI, raised $2 billion before shipping a product.
+Meta offered $1 billion to poach one engineer.
+Capital follows people, not products.

 Read article →